-The Marshall Alternative Break Scholarship supports the participation of college students in an alternative break program organized by a North Carolina Campus Engagement member school.
+The Alternative Break Scholarship, formerly known as the Marshall Alternative Break Scholarship, supports the participation of college students in an alternative break program organized by a North Carolina Campus Engagement member school.

 What is an “alternative break?”
 According to Breakaway, a national non-profit that supports the development of high-quality alternative break programs, an alternative break is “a trip where a group of college students engage in direct service, typically for a week.
 Each trip has a focus on a particular social issue, and immersion in that issue begins long before the trip itself.
 Students educate themselves and each other, then do hands-on work with relevant organizations.”

 Our scholarship was created in 2015 by Aaron Marshall, a 2013 Community Impact Student Award winner and the 2014 Barnhill Civic Trailblazer Award recipient.
 During his undergraduate career at Western Carolina University, Aaron was part of nine alternative service trips as a participant and leader!
 Aaron knows firsthand how these programs help students step out of their comfort zones while providing real opportunities for student leadership.
 The Marshall Alternative Break Scholarship gives other students the chance to have similar transformative experiences.